Your Benefits & Your Rights

 Oregon Health Plan benefits not covered by YCCO

 Some services are covered by OHP Fee-for-Service but are not covered by YCCO.
-For more information on these services call OHP Customer Service at 800-699-9075 or download the OHP handbook on the Member Handbook page.
+For more information on these services call OHP Customer Service at 800-699-9075 or download the OHP handbook on the Member Handbook .

 Your OHP Handbook is a great resource, too!

 The Oregon Health Plan has their own handbook, and can be a great resource for you to have as a YCCO member on the Oregon Health Plan.
-Visit the Member Handbook page to download the OHP Handbook.
+Visit the Member Handbook to download the OHP Handbook.

 Your Right to Quality